JennyJohnson78/stocks_analysis/README.md

 ![image](https://user-images.githubusercontent.com/67409852/135784805-314ad767-c3e3-4eb6-97d7-d911c758b8fe.png)

-Because the nested loops have now been replaced, these are the run times for each year's code:
+Because the nested loops have now been replaced, these are the run times for each year:

 ![image](https://user-images.githubusercontent.com/67409852/135784508-aeccdf58-4fa0-4241-bfac-e1a7ad5a993d.png)

 ## Summary
+Refractoring is beneficial because it cuts down on the amount of time complex chunks of code take to run.
+In the world of finance, and for Steve's needs, this is a great advantage.
+The code is also easier to read.
+Adownside to refractoring that was encountered was that if a specific line or chunk of code needs to be removed and is not done properly, you can receive a prompt that warns the entire macro (all code) will be "reset".
+While this is frustrating, one remedy is to write the code in an editor, such as Visual Studio Code or Notepad, and then paste that entire code into the macro.
+Since writing out code beforehand is a good practice in data analytics in its own right, the benefits of refractoring still outweight the disadvantages.